heini208/fault_detector_spot/documentation/System_Design.md

 ![Fault Detector Spot with prototype sensor head](images%2FSystem_Design%2Ffair_image.jpeg)

-*Figure X: The Fault Detector Spot system operating with a prototype sensor head mounted on the arm.
+*Figure 1: The Fault Detector Spot system operating with a prototype sensor head mounted on the arm.*

 To achieve this, the document is organized into several key sections, moving from a high-level overview to detailed implementation specifics.
 By following this structure, this document aims to be an all-in-one resource for anyone working with the Fault Detector Spot project.